Discus Fish Breeding Guide

 3. Spawning Zones

-Discus fish prefer to lay their eggs on broad, flat surfaces, so make sure you have a variety of options in your breeding tank.
+It’s critical to create spawning zones suitable for your discus fish to lay their eggs.
+They prefer to deposit their eggs on broad or flat surfaces, so make sure you have a range of options in your breeding tank.

-Note: Collecting live food from freshwater is more likely to spread disease to your fish.
+Note: Always avoid collecting live food from freshwater sources.
+This is more likely to spread disease to your fish.

 4. Watch for Mated Pairs

-A pair of discus fish will begin to hang out together in a corner, cleaning a spawning area, and chasing away any other fish that come near.
+Once they finish, the pair will spend time in a corner together, cleaning a spawning area and chasing away any other fish that come close.

-Also, female discus fish begin to show their bellies, which are swollen with eggs, and the males become very aggressive when protecting their mates.
+After spawning, female discus fish exhibit their bellies, which are full of eggs, and males become violently aggressive in order to defend their mates.

 After they’ve spawned, the discus fish will defend their eggs, fanning the water with their fins to prevent fungus from growing.

-Within 50 and 60 hours after fertilization, the eggs should hatch, and the fry will take a few days to mature before they can swim freely.
+Within 50 and 60 hours after fertilization, the eggs will hatch into living fry.
+After a few days, the fry will begin to swim freely in the tank.

-Pro Tip: Add a few drops of methylene blue to the tank.
-Adding a few droplets of methylene blue to the water helps prevent bacteria and fungus from attacking the eggs.
+Pro Tip: Add a few drops of methylene blue to the tank to prevent bacteria and fungus from attacking the eggs.

-It’s conceivable that discus bred in captivity are better parents than those raised by their own, which might be beneficial if you intend to continue breeding fish for many generations.
+It’s sure that discus bred in captivity are better parents than those raised on their own, which would be helpful if you want to continue breeding fish for many generations.

-Also, raising the young “fry” with their parents will improve survival rates significantly which can prolong their life cycles.
+Also, raising the young fry with their parents would improve their survival rates significantly and can extend their lifespan.

 1. Keep an Eye on the Eggs

 After two or three days, the eggs should hatch.
-The newborn fish, or fry, usually stay attached to the egg site for a few hours.
+The newborn fish generally stay attached to the egg site for a few hours.

-Note: If you see the parents eating the eggs, move them and follow the instructions for raising the discus without parents.
+However, if you see the parents eating the eggs, remove them and follow the instructions for raising the discus without parents.

 2. Reduce Water Levels

-You can improve the chances of the fry finding their parents by lowering the water levels to around 9 inches (25cm) for a short time.
+For a better chance of fry locating their parents, lower the water levels to approximately 9 inches (25cm) for a limited time.

-Note: use a medium-slow bubble on the airstone to get the frozen baby brine shrimp moving around the aquarium, or the fry may not recognize it as food.
+To get the frozen baby brine shrimp moving around the aquarium, you can a medium-slow bubble on the airstone.
+Otherwise, the fry may not recognize it as food.

 1. Move the Eggs into a New Tank

-If you decide not to allow the parents to raise their young, remove the eggs or fry immediately.
+If you decide to separate the fry from their parents, you must remove the eggs or the fry immediately.

-But, before you transfer the eggs to a new tank, double-check that it has all of the same water qualities as described in the section on encouraging breeding.
+Before you move the eggs to a new tank, double-check that it has the same water conditions as outlined in the section on encouraging breeding.

-Note: If the eggs are deposited on the floor of the tank, rather than on a pipe or spawning cone, you’ll need to relocate the adult fish instead.
+On the other hand, if the eggs are placed on the floor of the aquarium instead of a pipe or breeding cone, you should transfer the adult fish.

-After a couple of days, the eggs will hatch, and the young discus will feed on their yolk sacs for a few days.
+After a couple of days, the eggs will hatch, and the tiny discus will feed on their yolk sacs for a few days.

-It might take a few days for the fry to move away from the egg zone and begin swimming freely.
+As mentioned before, the fry will move away from the egg zone and begin swimming freely within a few days.

-Feed the fry tiny dabs (about the size of a blunt pencil point) ten or more times a day, or as directed on the rotifer container.
+For safe feeding frequency, you can give the fry tiny dabs (about the size of a blunt pencil point) ten or more times each day, or as directed on the rotifer container.

 4. Make Your Own Mixture

-For extra nutrition, mix other discus food like spirulina and newborn brine shrimp into the egg yolk.
+You can mix other discus food items like spirulina and newborn brine shrimp into the egg yolk for extra nutrition.

 5. Feed Your Fry Ordinary Food